-NAWMA’s Material Recovery Facility (MRF) was opened in 2017.
-The MRF is a credit to the NAWMA Technical Working Group, Board and our Constituent Councils as it is one of only two large-scale MRFs operating in South Australia, and the only one owned and operated by local government.
+NAWMA’s Material Recovery Facility (MRF) was opened in 2017 and is a credit to the NAWMA Technical Working Group, Board and Constituent Councils.
+It is one of only two large-scale MRFs operating in South Australia, and the only one owned and operated by local government.
 It has been designed to future-proof NAWMA, and more broadly South Australia, and has doubled South Australia’s recyclables processing capacity.

-Importantly, the MRF provided 20 full-time jobs in Northern Adelaide at the same time as Holden was closing its doors.
+Importantly, the MRF provided more than 40 full-time jobs in Northern Adelaide at the same time as Holden closed its doors.

-Housed inside a large purpose-modified industrial building of some 3,800 sqm, the MRF is a combination of trommels, magnets, eddy-currents, ballistic separators, and manual picking stations, fed by almost half a kilometre of conveyor belts.
-Around 25,000 tonnes of material has been sorted at the MRF in its first ten (10) months of operation producing high quality finished goods such as paper, plastics, glass, aluminium and steel, which are marketed locally in Australia and internationally.
+Housed inside a large purpose-modified industrial building of some 3,800 sqm, the MRF is a combination of trommels, magnets, eddy-currents, ballistic separators, and manual picking stations, fed by over half a kilometre of conveyor belts.
+As of May 2020, around 130,000 tonnes of material has been sorted at the MRF since August 2017.
+High quality secondary raw materials (finished goods) recovered at the MRF, including paper, plastics, glass, aluminium and steel, are predominantly marketed locally in Australia as well as internationally.

 NAWMA processes kerbside recycling from a range of client councils in addition to our member councils.
 Click on the PDF link below to see where these councils are located.